johannesjh/req2flatpak/docs/source/development.rst

 * Python versions targeted by req2flatpak are defined in the ``pyproject.toml`` file.
 * You can use `pyenv <https://github.com/pyenv/pyenv>`__
-  to install various python versions.
+  to install various python versions for use in a virtual environment.
   It is a good practice to install and use the oldest still supported python version when developing req2flatpak.